Affan-uo/K_Means-neighbor-project/README.md

 # K_Means-neighbor-project
+Creating a simple model that predicts the 'TARGET CLASS' based on the features from an artificial data.

-Create a simple model that predicts the 'TARGET CLASS' based on the features from an artificial data.
+* This is a simple project,based on k nearest neighbors to create a model that predicts the 'TARGET CLASS' based on the features from an artificial data.